CALL US 24/7 800-229-3880

-Transferability of Skills and Your Social Security Case
+Transferability Of Skills And Your Social Security Case

 To be found disabled, a person must have a severe physical and mental impairment, and that must preclude them from not being able to do their previous work, and it must preclude them from engaging in any other kind of gainful work which is available in the national economy.